 Due to the F-22’s sophisticated sensor system, pilots can track, identify, shoot, and eliminate air-to-air threats before they are discovered.

-The sophisticated cockpit layout and sensor fusion further improve the pilot’s situational awareness.
+The sophisticated cockpit layout and sensor fusion improve the pilot’s situational awareness.

 The F-22’s unmatched tactical capabilities for first-kill opportunities against threats are supported by these advantages, which reduce the capacity of hostile forces to track and/or engage the aircraft.